Why AED Device Registration Is a Critical Step

 AED legislation varies significantly from one state to another.
 Many states have passed laws requiring building owners or specific types of organizations to not only have an AED but also to register it with a local agency, often the regional EMS or county health department.
 These registries are vital for community safety, creating a network of life-saving devices that emergency services can rely on.
 To ensure you are compliant, it’s essential to understand your state-specific AED requirements.
 These laws often outline who must register, what information is needed, and how to keep the registration current.

-Federal Guidelines and OSHA Compliance
+What About Federal and OSHA Rules?

 From a federal perspective, the Occupational Safety and Health Administration (OSHA) strongly encourages employers to have AEDs in the workplace as part of a comprehensive first-aid program.
 While OSHA doesn’t have a specific standard for AED registration, maintaining and registering your device aligns with best practices for ensuring a safe work environment.
 Proper program management, including registration, helps you demonstrate due diligence in protecting your employees.
 Following these guidelines ensures your AED program is not just a piece of equipment on the wall but a functional, well-managed part of your overall workplace safety plan.